 Here, the lack of a notice of eligibility determination on the issue of special enrollment periods does not prevent the Appeals Unit from reaching the merits of the case or constitute material error.
 Under 45 CFR § 155.505(b), you are as entitled to appeal NYSOH failure to timely issue a notice of eligibility determination as you are to appeal an adverse notice of eligibility determination.
-The text of the February 10, 2016 notice, which acknowledges the appeal on the issue of special enrollment denial, permits an inference that NYSOH did deny your special enrollment request.
+The text of the March 19, 2016 notice, which acknowledges the appeal on the issue of special enrollment denial, permits an inference that NYSOH did deny your special enrollment request.

 Since the Appeals Unit review of NYSOH determinations is performed on a de novo basis, no deference would have been granted to the notice of eligibility determination had it been issued.
-Therefore, the issue under review is whether you were properly denied a special enrollment period.